 - No copays, only deductible and coinsurance

 There are no pre-existing condition limitations for the employee or any eligible dependents.
-New employees receive their insurance ID cards directly from BCBSNE within 2-3 weeks of enrolling.
+New employees receive their insurance ID cards directly from UMR within 2-3 weeks of enrolling.

 Coinsurance is a percentage that the insured pays after the insurance policy's calendar-year deductible has been met, up to the policy's stop-loss limit.